 This time around, I cut all that noise out of my head, and I started exercising.
 I haven’t done any real exercise in a while, and I decided it was about time I started again.

 After a little soul-searching, I decided that I really did not need to spend money on a class to begin exercising.
-I took out an old DVD (good thing my new laptop has a DVD player- many new laptops don’t!) and decided to start doing Jillian Michael’s 30-day shred instead.
+So I took out an old DVD (good thing my new laptop has a DVD player- many new laptops don’t!) and decided to start doing Jillian Michael’s 30-day shred instead.
 I already had it in my possession, so there was no way I was spending more money if I already owned it!

 Of course, my mind started racing- I really should get a new DVD- this one is so old.
 I need new weights.
 I need a good yoga mat—a nice new water bottle.
 I can do this for hours- think of things I need to get started.

 This time, I decided it would be different.
 I would use the old DVD.
 I would use my kid’s play-mat as a mat.
 I would pull out my old, too-tight leggings.
 And I would use water bottles as weights.
 Is it effective as real weights?
-Probably not- but sitting in front of the TV is not great exercise yet.
+Probably not- but sitting in front of the TV is not a great exercise yet.
 For some reason, I often think that if I am not going to do it perfectly, I probably shouldn’t do it at all.

 That thinking wasn’t really doing me any favors, and I did really need to exercise.
 So I decided to start with what I have.
 And I did!
-I needed to exercise, and exercising on a budget was the only way I was able to-, so I had to figure out how to make that work.
+I needed to exercise, and exercising on a budget was the only way I could, so I had to figure out how to make that work.
 Of course, I could also figure out a way to get paid while I exercise!